envato/stack_master/README.md

 ## Templates

 StackMaster supports CloudFormation templates in plain JSON or YAML.
 Any `.yml` or `.yaml` file will be processed as YAML, while any `.json` file will be processed as JSON.
+Additionally, YAML files can be pre-processed using ERB and compile-time parameters.

 ### Ruby DSLs
 By default, any template ending with `.rb` will be processed as a [SparkleFormation](https://github.com/sparkleformation/sparkle_formation)